k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 #### Key Replacement

 When required, KMS master key can be replaced.
 In such case, a new KMS master key-id is provided and set in Fabric configuration.
 Then, ``activatekey`` command shall be executed in order to generate a new Fabric master key that will use the replaced KMS master key.
 Fabric preserves, for each of its master keys, the KMS master-key-id that it is associated to.
-In this way, Fabric can decrypts data which was encrypted with previous KMS master keys.
+This way, Fabric can decrypts data that was encrypted with previous KMS master keys.

 > Notes:
 >